Ford donates 1 million more masks for Kentucky children - NewsBreak

 Ford donates 1 million more masks for Kentucky children

-Kentucky first lady Britainy Beshear says Ford Motor Co. has donated another 1 million masks to help ensure the state's schoolchildren have access to face coverings.
+FRANKFORT, Ky.
+(AP) — Ford Motor Co. has donated another 1 million masks to Kentucky to help ensure schoolchildren have access to face coverings, first lady Britainy Beshear announced.

 Comments / 0